arashnm80/arashnm80.github.io/handbook/2-battlefields.md

 2. Increase general level of my energy.

 ---
-1. Increase my capacity to fight.
+1. Increase my capacity to fight in painful fields.
-2. Turn fights into plays.
+2. Turn fights into plays in joyful fields.

 ---
 1. Continue to fight under higher levels of pressure, stress and distraction.